 - Bollard Coffee ($) – under Hym Hostel in Uno, the coffee shop serves a great espresso.

 - Francoile Cafe ($) – grab a caffeine break at the bed and breakfast cafe in Honmura Port in Naoshima.

-- 7-Eleven ($) – Japanese convenience stores are great options for picking up a quick snack or an entire meal.
-There is one by Uno Port train station and one in Miyanoura Port in Naoshima.
+- 7-Eleven ($) – there is one by Uno Port train station and one in Miyanoura Port in Naoshima.

 - Supermarket ($) – the one right by Hym Hostel that has a great selection of prepared food.

 Are you ready to take a day trip to Naoshima Japan?

 I hope you enjoyed my Naoshima one-day itinerary and found this guide useful.
 I had a blast visiting Naoshima, Japan!
 So I highly recommend anyone who loves modern art because Naoshima is definitely worth visiting and a fun place to get off the beaten track in Japan.

 FYI, similar to Teshima, Naoshima is also part of the Setouchi Triennale, where many islands in the Seto Inland Sea participate in a contemporary art event every three years.
 The next one is in 2025.

 Thank you for reading my Naoshima itinerary post

 You might also like these other posts on solo travel in Japan:

 - Solo Travel to Japan: 17 best cities for solo travellers